SamuelMasters/local-cleaners-ms1/README.md

 1. Fixed -- W3 HTML Validator Errors
    - When the project's HTML was first run through the validator, it returned an error due to usage of a paragraph tag nested within a unordered list element.
 This was initially done to provide a space to put the '|' operator in the navigation bar.
 To fix this error, I simply replaced the paragraph tags with additional list items tags to house the operator instead.
-2. Fixed -- W3 HTML Validator Warnings
+2. Unresolved -- W3 HTML Validator Warnings
    - At the same time as seeing the errors being returned above, an additional warning was presented, specifying that a section within index.html should include a heading tag somewhere.
 The section in question however was only containing the hero image, and as such did not require a heading.
-To circumvent this warning, a 'dummy' heading was added with a 'display: none;' style added to prevent it from actually appearing on the web page.
-After adding this and resubmitting the HTML through the validator, it passed with no further errors or warnings.
+Therefore, in this instance the warning was left unresolved, but the section was left in to keep semantic distinction.
+3. Unresolved - Firefox Text Rendering
+   - During testing, the Firefox browser appeared to render the chosen font in a lighter, thinner style than intended.
+This appeared to be a problem exclusive to this particular browser, as this issue was not replicated on other browsers.
+After some research, it appears that the cause of the bug is a difference in the font-rendering engine used for Firefox compared to that of Edge and Chrome.
+Because of the nature of this issue, I was unable to standardise the font-weights across the browsers.
+The lighter font weight is consistent across the site on Firefox, however.

 # Deployment

+## Gitpod
+GitPod was used as the IDE for this project.
+It can be setup via the following steps:
+1. Install the Gitpod browser extension [here](https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki).
+2. Navigate to your GitHub account and log in.
+3. Navigate to your own repository.
+4. Click the green 'Gitpod' button near the top of the page.

-## GitHub pages
+## Remote deployment

 GitHub Pages was used to deploy this project.